 Firstly ask yourself:

 Do I have faith that I have full rights to these powers?

 Are there limiting beliefs in my subconscious which have conditioned me otherwise, such as a belief that says spiritual mastery is reserved for the fortunate few who are mystics, saints, and sages, or other “advanced” beings?

-Asking and waiting for a response will reveal the conditioned assumptions that you have integrated about how attainable or unattainable you believe self-mastery is.
+Asking and waiting for a response will reveal the conditioned assumptions that you have taken on board about how attainable or unattainable you believe self-mastery to be.